 That said, higher-end models like the Sole LCB, do come with significantly heavier flywheels (30 lb for the LCB).
 The heavier flywheels will be appreciated by more advanced riders looking for a more substantial piece of equipment.

-Although the U618 is packing a light flywheel, it does come with 25 levels of magnetic resistance.
+The U618 is packing a heavy flywheel and it come with 25 levels of magnetic resistance.
 This gives you a lot of control over the intensity of your workouts.
 The magnetic resistance system also makes for really quiet operation.

-Overall, the U618 has a light flywheel, but offers a lot of control over the quiet magnetic resistance system.
+Overall, the U618 has a heavy flywheel that will provide a smooth ride.
+It also offers a lot of control over the quiet magnetic resistance system.

 One of the biggest perks of choosing a traditional upright bike over a spin cycle is the seat.
 Upright bike seats are usually a little larger and more cushioned than the standard bike seats on spin cycles.